dfinity/interface-spec/spec/index.md

         ∀ Ctxt_id ↦ Ctxt ∈ S.call_contexts:
           if Ctxt.needs_to_respond = false then Ctxt.available_cycles = 0

--   A stopped canister does not have any call contexts (in particular, a stopped canister does not have any call contexts marked as deleted):

-        ∀ Ctxt_id ↦ Ctxt ∈ S.call_contexts:
-          S.canister_status[Ctxt.canister] ≠ Stopped

 -   Referenced call contexts exist:

         ∀ CallMessage {origin = FromCanister O, …} ∈ S.messages.
 O.calling_context ∈ dom(S.call_contexts)